MikuAuahDark/relyz/Readme.md

 FFmpeg Notice
 -------------

+FFmpeg 4.0 is not supported at the moment.
+Plan to support it is coming soon!

-Although FFmpeg can be compiled with LGPLv2.1 license, the libavformat and the libavcodec **MUST** be built with `matroska` muxer and `libx264rgb` encoder respectively, which means requires FFmpeg to be compiled as GPL.
+Although FFmpeg can be compiled with LGPLv2.1 license, libavcodec **MUST** be built with `libx264rgb` encoder respectively, which means requires FFmpeg to be compiled with `libx264` and as GPL.

+RE:LÖVisual also requires at least one AAC encoder to be present and `matroska` muxer.
+It's usually default but may not, depending on your build options.

 License
 -------